tzachbon/Lecture---Complex-Form-Made-Easy-Angular-/README.md

 ### Async validators

-Async validators are exactly like custom validators but they return Promise | Observable with the same format.
+Async validators are exactly like custom validators but they return Promise or Observable with the same format.

 I made a function for demo proposes that behave like api end point and returns an observable which is boolean.
 If the username is included or not.